Holter monitor management

 Special considerations

 Some children may experience minor skin irritation from the glue on the electrodes.
-If severe irritation occurs remove the dots and inform the cardiac team.
+If severe irritation occurs remove the electrodes and inform the cardiac team.
 It is rare that anaphylaxis will result, but perform skin, respiratory, circulatory and disability assessment regularly to ensure child is stable.
 If anaphylaxis occurs employ anaphylaxis guidelines.

 Links